Skip to main contentAccessibility feedback

 Ideally, Catholic men would be immune to this vice, but the reality is that they, too, are viewing pornography and masturbating in high numbers.
 In spite of this fact, men are afraid to talk about it, and it is rarely discussed.

-Recently, at a Catholic men’s group I am in, a Catholic priest on the video program we are going through talked about lust and pornography.
+One time, at a Catholic men’s group I am in, a Catholic priest on the video program we were going through talked about lust and pornography.
 An uncomfortable stillness descended over the room of Catholic guys.
-After the talk was done, each table had discussion questions to go over about lust and pornography, yet at my table (and most others), the main topic was avoided and tangential subjects were instead focused on.
+After the talk was done, each table had discussion questions to go over about lust and pornography, yet at my table (and most others), the main topic was avoided in favor of tangential subjects.

 The shame runs deep.
 I get it.
 I’ve been there, addicted to lust and looking at pornography every single day.
-We don’t want to talk about it, yet it is an elephant in the room, a “widely known secret” that we studiously don’t want to discuss.
+We don’t want to talk about it, yet it is an elephant in the room, a “widely known secret.”

 Pornography and lust are evil.
 Men learn to use women as objects for their own sexual gratification, committing adultery in their hearts.
 The Church teaches us the opposite: people are meant to be loved, and our sexuality is for us to give ourselves as a gift to our spouses.